solo-io/bumblebee/README.md

 	- [Contributing](docs/contributing.md)

 ---

-BumbleBee helps build, run and distribute eBPF programs using OCI images.
-It allows you to focus on writing eBPF code, while taking care of the user space components - automatically exposing your data as metrics or logs.

 ## Getting Started

 The first step to get started is to install `bee` using one of the [installation](#Installation) techniques listed below.